 Stuartholme aims to produce graduates who are comfortable with themselves by providing an atmosphere in which girls are free to work through the challenges of adolescence without fear of embarrassment or harassment.
-Personal development programmes and Health and Physical Education classes include specific programmes designed to counteract negative body imagery and the stereotypical ideals of how girls and women are portrayed in the media.
+Personal development programs and Health and Physical Education classes include specific programs designed to counteract negative body imagery and the stereotypical ideals of how girls and women are portrayed in the media.

 Whilst Stuartholme girls have many opportunities to mix with boys during interschool activities and social settings throughout the year, nothing compares to the bonds formed by establishing a strong network of lifelong female friends.